Tools-for-Production-Science/dynamic-pricing-in-production-networks/README.md

 ## Note on the simulation engine

-The simulation engine used is the simts npm package.
+The simulation engine used is the <a href="https://www.npmjs.com/package/simts" title="link">simts npm package</a>.
 It was created within this work but can be used for any discrete event simulation approach.
 The engine is based on sim.js.
-For more Information see <a href="https://github.com/Tools-for-Production-Science/simts" title="link">.
+For more Information see <a href="https://github.com/Tools-for-Production-Science/simts" title="link">link</a>